tshepang/blog-movies/content/movies/recent movies 2009-07-13.rst

-For a strong satire like *Network*, complete with powerful appearances by Faye Dunaway and Robert Duvall, one tends to wish the entire thing was shot and edited at least as well as it's mightier counterpart, `Dr.
-Strangelove`_.
-It's got quite some heavy-handed dialogue that may have inspired the superior and much younger *Good Night & Good Luck*.
-What's also commendable is that the one voice of sane reason actually is offered by a man who is likely more cruel than all others in the story (bar those in the last meeting of course, a moment which would be a spoiler if revealed).

 In *Midnight Cowboy*, Dustin Hoffman plays a character so broken that he depresses all the time, and better off dead.
 John Voigt plays the only friend he could ever have, and is even dumber.
 Luckily we find a ray of